dishagupta-26/Student-PIJ/readme.md

 # Student Management System

 This project is a simple Student Management System implemented in Java.
 It allows users to perform various operations such as adding, viewing, updating, searching, and deleting student records.
-Each student record includes details like PRN (Permanent Registration Number), name, date of birth, and marks.
+Each student record includes details like PRN, name, date of birth, and marks.

 ## Features